-"Engulfed" means that most of my day is spent reading about strength and conditioning or talking about it, or going to seminars or coaching or watching videos or basically just being involved in it all day.
+"Engulfed" means that most of my day is spent reading about strength and conditioning or talking about it, going to seminars or coaching or watching videos, or basically just being involved in it all day.
 It's a passion and it has never felt like work for a second.

 Most strength coaches are the same way.
 They found a kinship with the Iron many years ago and their love for it knows no bounds.

-The problem is, the best strength coaches that I know got so fed up with the meddling from the know nothings (most coaches and administrators) that they got out of the college coaching and went into business for themselves.
+The problem is, the best strength coaches that I know got so fed up with the meddling from the know-nothings (most coaches and administrators) that they got out of college coaching and went into business for themselves.

-There are some issues that should addressed when it comes to the profession.
+There are some issues that should be addressed when it comes to the profession.

-Strength and conditioning coaches are a hard working bunch.
+Strength and conditioning coaches are a hard-working bunch.
 They work ridiculous hours for usually very low pay and rarely does anyone realize what goes into all the planning and organizing.
-And there is no off season.
+And there is no off-season.
 Just go.
 And summers are getting shorter.
 And people say that comes with the territory.
 No, it doesn't.
 Who decided that was what was needed?
-To work 16 hour days because they are "grinding".
-You mean, "not efficient?"
+To work 16-hour days because they are "grinding".
+Do you mean, "not efficient?"

 People have no idea what goes into being a strength coach.

-For some strength coaches , there are so few of them and so many teams that they have to work long hours just to "accommodate" sport coaches.
+For some strength coaches, there are so few of them and so many teams that they have to work long hours just to "accommodate" sports coaches.
 Nobody else does that, except Athletic Trainers, who are also a dedicated bunch.

 Let's say that it is for a football team.
 You have 100 athletes or more.
 You have 1-3 strength coaches to help you.
 You have an hour to train them.
-You can have a basic template for the workout, the squats and cleans and benches.
-But you will also have 30 kids or more who need adjustments to their workout because of injuries, or they are post surgery, or their physical therapist said this or said that and that the PT said that you should NEVER squat again.
+You can have a basic template for the workout, the squats and cleans, and the benches.
+But you will also have 30 kids or more who need adjustments to their workout because of injuries, or they are post-surgery, or their physical therapist said this or said that, and the PT said that you should NEVER squat again.
 I love that one.
 How do you sit on the toilet or a couch?
 Oh, you squat down?
 What if you drop your keys?
 Oh, you squat down.
-You mean back squat, front squat, lunges, step ups, etc?
+Do you mean back squat, front squat, lunges, step ups, etc?
 So you adjust on the fly, you do your best and you hope everything turns out okay.

 I used to love it when we would have interns come in and they would have all these grandiose ideas on how athletes should train and this long, periodized program that their professor who never played a down in his life said was the end all be all of training.
 That would be great in a perfect world.